 Round 1: June 15 - July 31, 2020

-The prize breakdown for the first round is as follows:
+1. The award breakdown for the second round is as follows:

 1st place: 4000 CHF